$q_T$-slicing with multiple jets

 Though we have switched from one to two components of the transverse momentum, the only major change compared to \eq{fact_qx} is in the soft function.

-Soft radiation always contributes through momentum conservation, recoiling the collinear radiation, but if it is emitted into the jet it also contributes through the magnitude of the jet's transverse momentum, which for the WTA scheme is given by the scalar sum.
+Soft radiation always contributes through momentum conservation, recoiling the collinear radiation.
+However, if it is emitted into the jet it also contributes through the magnitude of the jet's transverse momentum, which for the WTA scheme is given by the scalar sum.
 We showed in~\cite{Chien:2022wiq} that to leading power these two contributions cancel each other for the transverse momentum component \emph{parallel} to the jet's transverse momentum, while the \emph{perpendicular} component is unaffected.
 Thus outside the jet (where the soft radiation \emph{only} contributes via recoil) soft radiation contributes its full transverse momentum to $\vec q_T$, while inside the jet (where both magnitude and recoil effects are present) only the component perpendicular to the jet axis does.
 The corresponding soft function knows about the jet, in particular its radius, making it more complex than the $R$-independent soft function for $q_x$.
-However, in the limit of small $R$, it refactorizes into simpler global and collinear-soft contributions~\cite{Chien:2015cka}, presented in the supplemental material.
-The leading term in the small $R$ limit is sufficient to check consistency of the factorization in terms of the anomalous dimensions, and in our numerical results we add finite terms up to $\mathcal{O}(R^4)$, achieving sub-percent accuracy on the cross section for $R=0.5$.
+A small computational trick allows us to derive analytic instead of numerical results nevertheless: In the limit of small $R$, it refactorizes into simpler global and collinear-soft contributions~\cite{Chien:2015cka}, presented in the supplemental material.
+The leading term in the small $R$ limit is sufficient to establish the consistency of the factorization in terms of the anomalous dimensions, and in our numerical results we add finite terms up to $\mathcal{O}(R^4)$, achieving sub-percent accuracy on the cross section for $R=0.5$.

 In \fig{qT} we show that using the total transverse momentum $q_T$ of the two jets works well as a slicing variable.
 It converges faster than $q_x$ shown in \fig{qx}, but at the price of a more complicated soft function.
-This is particularly clear when comparing the error on the slicing for small values of the slicing variable, shown in \fig{rcut}.
+This faster convergence is particularly clear when comparing the error on the slicing for small values of the slicing variable, shown in \fig{rcut}.

 {\it $q_T$ with jets: the nonplanar case. --} To illustrate that $q_T$ can also be extended to the nonplanar case, we present the factorization formula for $pp \to$ 3 jets: